mfioravanti-yseop/gitflow_lab/README.md

 * **base**: the branch in which you want to merge your feature.
 It's most of the time *develop*, unless you want to merge it into another feature branch!
 But it can never be *master*!!
 * **compare**: your current feature branch
-* the title: must have a very explicit name, and start with a selector that follow the commit name convention (*feat*, *fix*, *chore*, etc.).
+* the title: must have a very explicit name, and start with a prefix that follows the commit name convention (*feat*, *fix*, *chore*, etc.).
-* the description: you can here put informations that can help the reviewers understand what is in your feature, or to know how to use or test the feature.
+* the description: here, you can put information that can help the reviewers understand what is in your feature, or to know how to use or test the feature.
 * **reviewers**: you can set a list of persons that will be asked to put a review, so they will receive a notification and "follow" the PR.
 Note that a user can do a review even if not explicitely asked, as long as he does have the rights to.
-* **assignees**: you should assign here yourself and the other contributors to the PR.
-They will follow the subject too.
+* **assignees**: you should assign yourself and the other contributors to the PR.
+They will receive notifications on this PR too.
-* **labels**: if they exist in your project, they are informations about the current state of the PR.
+* **labels**: if they exist in your project, those are information about the current state of the PR.
 For example, a label *ready for review*, or *on hold* can be useful.
 * **projects** and **milestones**: once again, it depends on your project configuration.
-If for example, you know you are working on a POC and also a v1 version, you can create projects with those names, and know easily in which project a feature will be added.
+If for example, you know you are working on a POC and also a v1 version, you can create projects with those names, and know easily in which project a feature should be included.

 Once you have filled everything that is interesting for your PR, you can click on *Create pull request*.